 Phoning It In: Finding Time to Write in Unexpected Places

-By Priya Chand
+by Priya Chand

-Editor’s note: This piece is the first in an occasional series titled “Writing by Other Means,” in which authors share personal experiences and industry intel around different production contexts and writing tools.
-Contributions will be published as often as distinct perspectives emerge.
+Editor’s note: This piece is part of an occasional series titled Writing by Other Means, in which authors share personal experiences and industry intel around different production contexts and writing tools.

 This piece was drafted in pieces, first on a crowded train, and then in a fairly popular café.